 Some restaurants can also do more.
 For example, Tony Roma’s, the revolving restaurant at the top of Hotel Dann Carlton in El Poblado, Medellín, is able to set up a table with roses as seen in the photo above for an additional fee.

 The Bottom Line: Día de Amor y Amistad

-So, we now celebrate both days – Valentine’s Day on February 14 and Día de Amor y Amistad, which was celebrated in Colombia in 2017 on Saturday, September 16.
-And in 2018 it is celebrated on Saturday, September 15.
+So, as a couple we now celebrate both days in Colombia – Valentine’s Day on February 14 and Día de Amor y Amistad, which s celebrated on Saturday, September 17 in 2022.